 The furnace may condense as much as a 41⁄2 pounds of water per hour (approximately 2 imperial quarts, 21⁄2 U.S. quarts or 21⁄4 liters).
 It is necessary to make provisions for draining the condensate away.
 The furnace is supplied with a drain trap assembly.

-See Figures 22-25 for possible locations of the drain trap.
+See Figures 17-20 for possible locations of the drain trap.

-The drain coupling on the inducer will work better if the drain holes are pointed down about 15 degrees.
-The drain hose supplied with the furnace is long enough to reach either side panel; however, it must be cut near the blower division panel.
-This is to prevent kinking in the drain lines.
+The drain coupling on the inducer shall be fastened with drain holes angled down 15 degrees to permit gravity drain.
+The drain hose supplied with the furnace is long enough to reach either side panel.

-The two inlets to the drain trap are for vent pipe and condensate collection.
-The vent pipe inlet is smaller than the condensate collection inlet.
+The two inlets to the drain trap are for vent pipe and recovery coil drain.
+The vent pipe inlet is smaller than the recovery coil drain inlet.
 Ensure that the drain hoses are properly connected.